district0x/district-ui-mobile/README.md

 re-frame subscriptions provided by this module:

 #### `::android? []`
-Returns `true` if an android mobile device is viewing the web application, otherwise `false`
+Returns `true` if an Android mobile device is viewing the web application, otherwise `false`

 #### `::ios? []`